 Businesses don’t just give away free things unless they expect doing so to make them money later.
 They’re not doing this to save you money—they’re doing it to make more themselves.

 Free USPS boxes typically require you to use Priority Mail, which can raise the cost of shipping above the normal cost of packaging and shipping combined.
 You can therefore lose money by using them.

-If I modified a Priority Mail box to match those dimensions (it’s okay to do this as long as it’s not a Flat Rate box), I’d have to pay $10.77 for shipping, even with the discount for paying online.
+If I modified a Priority Mail box to match those dimensions (it’s okay to do this as long as it’s not a Flat Rate box), I’d have to pay $10.80 for shipping, even with the eBay discount.
 I just threw money away by taking the free box!